 6. Pop those lil’ chips-to-be in your preheated oven.
 If you’re making the thicker chips, bake for about 15 minutes or until the edges are browned.
 For thinner chips, bake for about 8-10 minutes.
 Once they’re cool enough to handle, take a nibble to make sure your salt and pepper level is on point.
 Add extra as needed.
 FYI – some parts may be a little chewy fresh out of the oven, which isn’t necessarily a bad thing, but they will become crunchier as they cool.

 That’s all there is to it!
-These salt and pepper chips go deliciously well with my garlic-y homemade hummus, a cheese dip, guacamole, or all by themselves.
+These salt and pepper chips go deliciously well with my garlic-y homemade hummus, a smoked eggplant dip, guacamole, or all by themselves.

 I hope you love them as much as we do!

 Makes 24 Thick Chips or 48 Thinner Chips

 - 3 Pitas (I used whole wheat)

 - Pepper to taste (freshly ground, if possible)